method-inc/uu-rails-api-template/README.md

 And you should be good to go.
 (Presuming you have boot2docker or docker installed)

+## JSON Schema and API Docs
+The [`prmd`](https://github.com/interagent/prmd) is included in the dev environment.
+It is used to help create JSON Schema for the API.
+This schema is then used to validate JSON sent to/from the API, as well as generate docs.

+Add the .yml files for each API resource into schema/schemata, then call `rake schema:combine`.
+To generate markdown, `rake schema:doc`

 ## Mutant Testing
 The [mutant](https://github.com/mbj/mutant) is included to enable mutation testing.